| Raggiungere

 sacciu!" ["I know!"] he screams, throwing his hands up in

+the air like a man possessed.
+"IR' E BENIRI?"
 The muscles in my face start to quiver, my eyes twitch,

 my lips tremble.
 I can feel the hot air of my patience steaming